Course Syllabus

 Week 6

-M: World is made of notes; slides
+M: World is made of notes Links to an external site.; slides Download slides

-T: Particle introverts & extroverts; slides
+T: Particle introverts & extroverts Links to an external site.; slides Download slides

 Reading: Chapter 3